My Unique Approach: Bioindividual, Functional, and Truly Holistic Healing

 A truly holistic approach addresses and takes into account the physical, mental, emotional, energetic, and spiritual parts of you and your environment that affect you.

-A functional approach looks into the root causes of health issues from a biological mindset.
-It takes these into account when deciding treatments.
-So, a functional medicine practitioner not only treats symptoms, they also attend to the root causes to support the body in healing.
+A functional approach looks into the root causes of health issues from a biological mindset and takes these into account when deciding treatments.
+So, a functional medicine practitioner not only treats symptoms, but they also address the root causes to support the body in healing.

 A functional practitioner will usually run specialized diagnostic testing to help identify root causes as well as the current state of the body's functioning.
 They may create protocols, either with natural supplements or medications.
 The mindset is to "test, not guess" before making treatment decisions.